GDP in Peru

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Consumer prices in Metropolitan Lima rose 0.05% over the previous month in January, down from December’s 0.21% increase.
+Consumer prices in Metropolitan Lima increased 0.05% in December over the previous month, softening from November's 0.52% rise.